-- Builds partnerships and relationships with stakeholders within your community and region.
+- Building partnerships with stakeholders within your community and region.

-Hazard Mitigation Plans are required to be updated and approved every five years.
-The Region last updated their HMP in 2015.
-Throughout this planning process, members of the community are invited to participate by attending public meetings and providing information for the plan.
+HMPs are required to be updated and approved every five years.
+The Region 23 EMA last updated their HMP in 2015.
+Throughout the planning process, members of the community are invited to participate by attending public meetings and providing information for the plan.
 Jurisdictions eligible to participate include: